Andy Pag is an Eco-Adventurer and Sustainability Speaker.

 Is it possible to drive around the world using rubbish?
 Apparently, it is…

-Andy bought an old school bus from a scrap yard and with the help of friends, got it running, refurbished the inside into an eco-home using reclaimed materials, and converted the engine to run on used cooking oil, to see if he could drive around the world using things that others have thrown away.
+Andy bought an old school bus from a scrap yard and with the help of friends and got it running.
+He refurbished the inside into an eco-home using reclaimed materials and converted the engine to run on used cooking oil.
+The aim was to see if he could drive around the world using things that others have thrown away.

-In September 2009, Andy Pag set off from London, England, heading east and about two years later he made it back to the UK.
+In September 2009, Andy set off from London, heading east and two years later he made it back to the UK.
 All of the fuel used had been made from sources of other peoples’ waste.

-His eco-projects have drawn the attentions of millions around the world as he shows how living sustainably doesn’t mean calling a halt to everyday life.
+As a result, Andy’s eco-projects have attracted the attention of millions around the world as he shows how living sustainably doesn’t mean calling a halt to everyday life.